mbenachour24/OPTIMUS_projects/README.md

 - A Bakery: Representing economic processes on a micro level.
 - Plain Autopoietic Systems: Complex, theoretical social systems modeled to test self-referential and adaptive behaviors.

-This universal institutional logic allows Optimus to expand and adapt across various systems, illustrating how a consistent framework can be applied to both societal and economic structures.
+This institutional logic allows Optimus to expand and adapt across various systems, illustrating how a consistent framework can be applied to both societal and economic structures.

 ## Contributing